highcharts/highcharts_flutter/README.md

 This is the official Highcharts Flutter integration.
 It's currently in a beta state.

+For more information about this integration, visit our dedicated [Flutter integration page](https://www.highcharts.com/integrations/flutter/).
+You'll discover the key features including cross-platform compatibility, extensive chart type support, and details about additional Highcharts products like Maps, Stock, Gantt.

 Use Highcharts widgets for interactive charts right in your Flutter app.
 All options are available as widgets and can be adjusted and with `HighchartsChart.refresh()` dynamically applied.

 Examples
 --------